bp7968h/bp7968h.github.io/content/lets-write-database-from-scratch.md

     }
 }
 ```
-Here, we also implemented `Display` trait so that we can print the Literal value and would be useful for debugging purpose.
+Here, we just copied all the different token type that are available, which is here just for an example, so that we can get the gist of how things are done.
+We also implemented `Display` trait so that we can print the Literal value and would be useful for debugging purpose.

 #### Defining Token Structure
 With the token types defined, we can now create a structure to represent a single token.
 Each token will include its `type`, `lexeme`, and `metadata` (like the position in the input).